-Any sanction against a driver (Yellow cards or disqualification) will be reported to the UIIN Should a driver be disqualified from that event under any rules of the UIIN then the team may continue providing they have the minimum number of drivers.
-All other penalities will be reported to the Team Manager and displayed at race control.
+Any sanction against a driver (Yellow cards or disqualification) will be reported to the UIM Should a driver be disqualified from that event under any rules of the UIM then the team may continue providing they have the minimum number of drivers.
+All other penalties will be reported to the Team Manager and displayed at race control.

-Fuel infringement 4 laps

-Race infringements 3 laps

-Light infringements (after 2 laps of notification) no laps will be scored.

-Craning infringements 4 laps

-Failure to attend scrutineering or drivers briefing 5 laps

-Flag Infringement 3 laps

-Priority of boats 5 laps For missing a turn buoy or other buoys of the race course 1 lap For hitting a turn buoy or other buoys of the race course no penalty For dislodging or destroying the first turn buoy 3 laps or other buoys of the race course For dislodging or destroying the second turn buoy or other buoys of the race course 5 laps
+Fuel infringement 4 laps Race infringements 3 laps Light infringements (after 2 laps of notification) no laps will be scored.
+Craning infringements 4 laps Failure to attend scrutineering or drivers briefing 5 laps Flag Infringement 3 laps Priority of boats 5 laps For missing a turn buoy or other buoys of the race course 1 lap For hitting a turn buoy or other buoys of the race course no penalty For dislodging or destroying the first turn buoy 3 laps or other buoys of the race course For dislodging or destroying the second turn buoy or other buoys of the race course 5 laps For each wrongly taken buoy (as in 902.19) 1 lap